hanzsn/javascript/readme.md

-Javascript tasks and projects
+javascript tasks and projects

-Learning resources:
-MDN web docs
-the odin project
-JavaScript.info

-Notes:
+notes:
-This repository is for learning purposes.
-Code may not be production-ready and is subject to frequent updates as I learn new concepts.
+this repository is for learning purposes. code may not be production-ready and is subject to frequent updates as I learn new concepts.

-License:
+license:
-This project is open source and available for educational purposes.
+this project is open source and available for educational purposes.